xatapult/markupuk-2020/README.md

 **XProc processor:**

+* *Make sure* you have Java 8 installed and up and running.
+Morgana doesn't support higher versions (yet)
 * Download the Morgana XProc 3.0 processor at [https://www.xml-project.com/](https://www.xml-project.com/)
 * Unzip the zip
 * Add the main Morgana directory to your system's `path`
 * Add a Saxon jar file to the `MorganaXProc-IIIse_lib` sub-directory.
 For instance for Saxon 9: `saxon9he.jar`.
 The free home edition (HE) is sufficient.
 * Try it: Typing `morgana` on the command line should now give you some output about it's usage

 -----